Rye Sustainability Committee Tips for Homeowners

 Rye has a number of quality-of-life laws to enhance the health and well-being of all residents:

 Air/Noise Pollution: Rye’s lawn maintenance equipment regulations place a ban on leaf blowers from May 1st - September 30th each year.
+Please use this informational flyer as a reminder of the law for property owners or lawn maintenance providers.

 Air/Noise Pollution: Rye’s rock removal and blasting restrictions were amended in 2015 to protect residents from unreasonably loud, disruptive and disturbing noise.